SportsRelocation.com - Singer R. Kelly Facing Foreclosure on Mansion

 Although he has a Grammy under his belt and several No. 1 hits like “I Believe I Can Fly” and “Bump N’ Grind,” R&B singer R. Kelly’s home has been hit with a foreclosure suit.
+According to Crain’s Business Chicago, R. Kelly — given name Robert S. Kelly — hasn’t made his monthly mortgage payment in over a year on the property in Olympia Fields, IL.

 The complaint states that Kelly owes $2.9 million on his 11-year-old mansion.
 The original loan was issued in 1999 for $3.5 million but due to dropping home values, Kelly’s custom home is now worth less than the amount he owes.